gameblabla/ClassicMacDev_SDL/README.md

 # Requirements
 Retro68 on a Linux, Windows or Mac OSX
-Mac OS 8.1+ with a PPC processor (68k on 8.1 was untested, earlier versions are also untested) StuffIt expander to decompress the archive
+Mac OS 8.1+ with a PPC or M68K processor (m68k support was only tested on several emulators) StuffIt expander to decompress the archive
 MPW header files (you can take them from CodeWarrior)

 My makefiles assumes that RETRO68 as an envirionment variable exists.